wliederer/polly/README.md

 `onLoad`
 `onPick`

-# Widget Information

 ## Title

 Title displayed on the widget

 ## Picks

-- Picks displayed on the widget passed as an array of strings
+Picks displayed on the widget passed as an array of strings

 ## Pick Message